lucko/helper/README.md

 ```

 ItemStackBuilder provides a number of methods for creating item stacks easily, and can be used anywhere. (not just in GUIs!)

+The GUI class also provides a number of methods which allow you to
+* Define "fallback" menus to be opened when the current menu is closed
+* Setup ticker tasks to run whilst the menu remains open
+* Add invalidation tasks to be called when the menu is closed
+* Manipulate ClickTypes to only fire events when a certain type is used

 ### Menu Scheming
 There is also a menu scheming system, which allows for menus to be easily themed with border items.
 For example...